 - Timely information and education for Chamber members

-- Actively monitoring key issues at all levels of government.
+- Actively monitoring critical issues at all levels of government.

-- Publishing the Chamber Update e-newsletter, a need-to-know digest of relevant business-related issues, as well as updates on Chamber positions.
+- Publishing the Chamber Update Weekly e-newsletter, a need-to-know digest of relevant business-related issues and updates on Chamber positions.

-- Organizing Advocacy events like Lawmaker Luncheons, and other online and in-person events to connect Chamber members with policymakers.
+- Organizing Advocacy events like “A Conversation with our Congressman” and other online and in-person events to connect Chamber members with policymakers.

 - Candidate Questionnaires, debates, forums, and other election information.
 (Our Chamber does not endorse candidates.)